WavSLM: Single-Stream Speech Language Modeling via WavLM Distillation: WavSLM

 \subsection{Speech Language Modeling}

 Building on the tokenization pipeline described above, we repurpose the remaining WavLM layers (7--24) as an SLM.
-Specifically, we make these layers causal by applying a causal attention mask and fine-tune them using a next-token prediction objective.
-A lightweight linear language modeling head is added on top to map the resulting features to a next-token distribution over the speech token vocabulary.
+Specifically, we make these layers causal by applying a causal attention mask and fine-tune them using an autoregressive language modeling objective.
+A lightweight language modeling head is added on top to map the resulting features to a distribution over the speech token vocabulary.
 Through this process, the upper portion of the WavLM stack is distilled into an SLM that operates directly on reconstructed codec features and autoregressively generates speech continuations in the discrete token space.
 Crucially, the entire distillation process is \textbf{speech-only}, without any text supervision or text-pretrained initialization: both the underlying WavLM representations and the tokenization pipeline are learned exclusively from speech, and the SLM itself is initialized directly from the WavLM checkpoint.
-In contrast to many existing SLMs that initialize their weights from pretrained text LLMs, all linguistic structure in WavSLM emerges directly from speech data, closely mirroring the single-modality training paradigm of text language modeling.
+In contrast to many existing SLMs that initialize their weights from pretrained text LLMs, all linguistic structure in WavSLM emerges directly from speech data, closely mirroring the single-modality pretraining paradigm of text language modeling.

-To better align with the temporal resolution of the tokenizer and improve generation efficiency, we adopt a \textbf{next-chunk prediction} objective rather than predicting individual tokens one at a time.
+To better align with the temporal resolution of the tokenizer (which is causal over chunks of 4 tokens) and improve generation efficiency, we adopt a \textbf{next-chunk prediction} objective rather than predicting individual tokens one at a time.
 At each autoregressive step, the model predicts a chunk of $C=4$ consecutive tokens, matching the chunk size of the tokenizer.
-In practice, we implement this using chunked causal attention with chunk size $C$.
-The input token sequence is left-shifted by $C$ positions to construct the targets, such that at each position the model predicts the token that is $C$ steps ahead, rather than the immediate next token.
+In practice, we implement this using chunked causal attention with chunk size $C$, using full attention within chunks and causal masking across chunks.
+The input token sequence is left-shifted by $C$ positions to construct the targets, so that at each position the model predicts the token $C$ steps ahead, rather than the immediate next token.
 This allows the model to attend to all tokens within the current chunk while maintaining causality across chunks.
-This formulation reduces the number of autoregressive steps required during generation, leading to faster inference while preserving high-resolution tokenization at the input.
-Additionally, it decouples temporal resolution from modeling efficiency: while the tokenizer produces fine-grained tokens, the effective downsampling factor can be controlled at the language modeling level via the chunk size, rather than being fixed by the tokenizer architecture.